 We get it - cutting labor is always a plus.
 That's why we've designed mobile chicken houses specifically designed to save you time.

 Still, raising chickens takes time and energy!
 Regardless of the size of your flock, you can not afford to put the chickens on auto-pilot.
+They are living, breathing creatures and need care and monitoring.

 It's a common idea that taking care of chickens is an excellent job for children.
 Unfortunately, this is not an accurate picture of reality - at least not if you want a healthy flock!